mogtofu33/docker-compose-drupal/README.md

 Put your drupal site in data/www/drupal folder.

-Put your database dump in data/www/TOOLS folder.
+Put your database dump in data/www/TOOLS folder and rename in adminer.sql or adminer.sql.gz.

-Got to adminer to import your databse :
+Got to adminer to import your databse on the drupal table :

 <pre>http://localhost/TOOLS/adminer.php</pre>